MLH/mlh-hackathon-nodejs-starter/README.md

 - [NPM](https://www.npmjs.com/) - A Node.js package manager used to install dependencies.
 - [PostgreSQL](https://www.postgresql.org/) - A relational database system.

 To get started, install NPM and Postgres on your local computer if you don't have them already.
 A simple way for Mac OS X users to install Postgres is using [Postgres.app](https://postgresapp.com/).
+Here is a [Windows guide](https://www.postgresqltutorial.com/install-postgresql/) for installing PostgresSQL.

 ## Getting Started